univention/container-ldap/README.md

 - the CA certificate must also be known and trusted by the client,
 - the LDAP server must be reachable by the hostname listed in its certificate.
   (Maybe Subject Alternative Names can be useful here.)

+Setting `TLS_MODE` to `off` disables TLS support.
+In this case, no certificate files need to be provided.

 ## Notifier Data Files